iaeroProtocol/iaero/README.md

 ### The TL;DR

-iAERO turns your AERO into a yield-generating, liquid, auto-voting machine.
+iAERO turns your veAERO into a yield-generating, liquid, auto-voting machine.
 You get the max voting rewards of a 4-year lock without the 4-year lock.
 The vault does all the work, you collect all the rewards (minus a tiny fee because we need to eat too).

 ### Quick Links
 - [Launch App](https://iaero.finance) - Start earning now